What is a joint loan?

 Whether you can get a joint loan depends on:

-• the lender’s eligibility criteria (which varies from one company to the next)
+- the lender’s eligibility criteria (which vary from one company to the next)

-Both you and the other applicant will need to pass certain checks carried out by the lender (such as credit checks and affordability checks).
-This is because you are both fully liable for the payment of the entire loan - no matter who spends the money.
+All applicants will need to pass certain checks carried out by the lender (such as credit checks and affordability checks).
+This is because you are all equally and fully liable for the payment of the entire loan, no matter who spends the money.
 This is known as ‘joint and several liability'.

 How much can you borrow with a joint loan?